docToolchain/docToolchain/src/docs/exportMarkdownDocs.md

-# exportMarkdown
+== About This Task

 The *exportMarkdown* task can be used to include [markdown](https://markdown.de) files into the documentation.

-The task is scanning the directory `/src/docs` for markdown files (`*.md`) and converts them into AsciiDoc files.
+It scans the `/src/docs` directory for markdown (`*.md`) files and converts them into Asciidoc files.
 The converted files can then be referenced from within the `/build`-folder.